 The head of the Afghan Government Media and Information Center, Sefatullah Safi, told VOA's Pashto service that people should know who is pushing for the BSA.

 "In the view of media freedom and freedom of expression, media outlets can broadcast commercial advertisements and peoples' opinions, but in sensitive issues, every commercial should have an explicit source, so that Afghan people can understand who is giving them that particular message"

 Safi also said the government is including the Loya Jirga's advice as it negotiates with the U.S.

 The head of the Afghanistan Independent Journalists Association (AIJA), Rahimullah Samandar, agrees that the funding for TV ads on political issues should be known.

-“No media should air any messages on important national issues without clearly identifying the source," said Samandar.
-"Unfortunately, some outlets are controlled by powerful and political groups that could be used by anyone.”
+"No media should air any messages on important national issues without clearly identifying the source.
+Unfortunately some outlets are controlled by powerful and political groups that could be used by anyone."

-Karzai said the BSA should be signed by the winner of Afghanistan's April presidential election.
+Mr. Karzai says the BSA should be signed by the winner of Afghainstan's April presidential election.